a.k.a. black hat search engine optimization, black hat hacker

-"Black hat" search engine optimization generally seeks to exploit the weaknesses of search engines in order to boost a site's ranking on results pages.
-These techniques often rely on deception, redirection, and other artificial means to generate results.
+The term "black hat" originated from search engine optimization lingo and generally means to seek to exploit the weaknesses of search engines in order to boost a site's ranking on results pages.
+These techniques often rely on deception, redirection, and other artificial means to generate results, see the example below.

 NetLingo Classification: Online Marketing